Pegasus Airlines Flight 2193

 Pegasus Airlines Flight 2193 was a scheduled domestic passenger flight from İzmir to Istanbul in Turkey operated by Pegasus Airlines.
 On 5 February 2020, the Boeing 737-800 operating the route skidded off the runway while landing at Istanbul-Sabiha Gökçen International Airport, Turkey.
 Three people were killed, 179 people were injured, and the aircraft was destroyed.
 This was the first fatal accident in the airline's history.
 The accident came less than a month after another Pegasus Airlines accident involving a Boeing 737 skidding off the runway at the same airport.

 Background

 Aircraft

 The aircraft was a Boeing 737-86J (Note: The last two alphanumeric characters of a Boeing aircraft indicate the Boeing customer code.
 A "Boeing 737-86J" is a Boeing 737-800 produced by Boeing for Air Berlin (the customer assigned customer code 6J by Boeing).
 Aircraft customer codes are based on the customer ordering the aircraft, and do not change if the aircraft is sold.
 See list of Boeing customer codes for more information.) registered as ', with serial number 37742.
 It was 11 years old at the time of the crash, having first flown in January 2009.
 The plane had previously been operated by the now-defunct German airline Air Berlin before being acquired by Pegasus in May 2016.
-Prior to the crash, Pegasus was scheduled to withdraw this aircraft once leasing expired, as the airline plans to move to an all-Airbus fleet in the future.